91ahmed/phpluse/README.md

 ### Overview
-<span style="color: red;">PHPluse</span> is a multi-purpose application designed as a centralized dashboard for managing applications and data efficiently.
+**PHPluse** is a multi-purpose application designed as a centralized dashboard for managing applications and data efficiently.
 It provides a unified platform to monitor and analyze performance, manage users, control settings, and organize various types of data.

 ### **Key Features**